stjude-smc/sync_device_32/README.md

 - **C++ API Reference:** Generated from firmware header files using Doxygen + Breathe
 - **User Guide:** Manual documentation and examples
 - **Firmware Architecture:** Detailed explanations of the C++ implementation

+The Sphinx documentation automatically builds and deploys to GitHub pages on every push to branches `develop` and `master` via GitHub actions.

 ## Firmware Development